Magforum logo links to homepage

 Date Event Details

-1982 Publishers start to use computer networks Acorn User and contract publisher Redwood throws out all typewriters and introduces Econet sysyem based on Acorn BBC Micro technology.
-Copy written on networked BBC terminals, stored on floppy discs or 5MB network hard drive and printed on centralised daisywheel or dot matrix printers to be sent to typesetters.
-Redwood continued to use the system - which grew to about 80 terminals - before switching to Macintoshes running Quark XPress
+Publishers start to use computer networks Acorn User and contract publisher Redwood throws out typewriters in favour of Econet system and Acorn BBC Micros.
+Copy written on networked BBC terminals, stored on 5.25in floppy discs or 5MB network hard drive and printed on centralised daisywheel or dot matrix printers to be sent to typesetters.
+Redwood continued to use the system – which grew to about 80 terminals – before switching to Macintoshes running Quark XPress

 • Ceefax (BBC): data was broadcast inbetween television frames (not interactive) .